 When you buy a car with personal contract purchase (PCP) the finance provider still owns the car.

-For example, if a car is worth £20,000 and the dealership estimates it’ll be worth £15,000 in three years, the amount you’ll pay back in three years is £5,000 plus interest.
-If you were buying the same car outright, you’d probably pay the full £20,000 over something like five years.
-This means PCP can be a much cheaper way to drive a new car.
+If you were buying the same car outright, you would pay the full £20,000 over five years.
+This means PCP can be a cheaper way to drive a new car.
+Also:

-You can’t sell a car on PCP because it doesn’t belong to you.
-If you fall behind with payments, the finance company can repossess it.
-You may be able to hand the car back early if you find you can’t afford payments, but you could still have something to pay if you do this.
+• You can return the car early if you find you cannot afford payments, but you could have more to pay if you do this

 Logbook loans

-If you take out a logbook loan, you hand over ownership of your car to the finance company until the last payment to the loan has been made.
+With logbook loans, you hand ownership of your car to the finance company until you make the last payment.

-Sometimes logbook loans are used to buy a car, but they’re more commonly used to borrow cash secured against a car you already own.
+You can use logbook loans to buy a car.
+But they are often used to borrow cash secured against a car you own.

 Help and advice